Ideal Bradford have been the majority group on Bradford on Avon Town Council since 2017.

 We’ve completed innovative and exciting projects, improved the way the Council runs, protected local green spaces and wildlife habitats, and set up projects to improve the town’s sport and recreational facilities.

-We would love to continue this work, and we've now announced all twelve of our candidates for the Town Council election on May 6th 2021.
-Please take a look below, and let us know how you would like to help us!
+We would love to continue this work, and we fielded twelve candidates in the Town Council election on May 6th 2021.

 Who we are